BastilleBSD/bastille/docs/chapters/vm.rst

   bastille start builder
-  bastille console builder        # serial console; detach with ~. bastille list                   # VMs appear with Type 'vm' bastille stop builder bastille destroy builder
+  bastille console builder        # serial console; detach with ~. bastille list                   # VMs appear with Type 'vm' bastille clone builder ci-1 10.0.0.41   # near-instant golden-image clone bastille stop builder bastille destroy builder

+Cloning is a ``zfs clone`` of the VM's zvols plus a manifest rewrite, so it is near-instant and space-efficient: provision one base VM, then clone it per worker.
+The clone shares unwritten blocks with the source (copy-on-write), so the source cannot be destroyed while clones of it exist, which is the correct golden-image behavior.
+The optional third argument sets the clone's ``ADDRESS``;
+the guest's in-VM network config is copied as-is and should be reconfigured inside the clone.

 ``bastille list`` grows a VM row per VM with a ``Type`` column of ``vm``;
 ``bastille list vms`` shows only VMs.